Meet Sheriff Nehls

 Sheriff Troy Nehls has dedicated his life to service.
 At the age of 19, he enlisted in the U.S. Army.
 He was deployed on combat tours to Bosnia, Iraq, and Afghanistan, among other places.
 After 21 years of service, he retired with the rank of Major and as the recipient of two Bronze Star medals.
 Back home, Troy continued his service through law enforcement, a multi-generational tradition for his family.

 In 1994, Troy began his law enforcement service with Fort Bend ISD.
-He has spent the last two decades serving Fort Bend County in various law enforcement roles.
-Most notably, in 2012, Troy was elected as Fort Bend County Sheriff.
-He won re-election as Sheriff in 2016 and will complete his second four-year term in 2020.
+He has spent the two decades since serving Fort Bend County in various law enforcement roles.
+From 2004 to 2012, he served two terms as the elected Constable for Ft.
+Bend County Pct.
+4. After two successful terms as Constable, Troy was elected as Fort Bend County Sheriff in 2012.
+He won re-election as Sheriff in 2016 and will complete his second four-year term in December 2020.

 Troy comes from a long line of law enforcement family members with his father and two brothers also serving.
 His twin brother, Trever, holds the same Fort Bend County Constable position Troy once held.